 Dermatomyositis – a Veterinary Verification Form for Dermatomyositis signed by board-certified veterinary dermatologist and a biopsy result indicating dermatomyositis.

-Disqualifying Coat Colors (breeders may submit) – IDASH Owner Verification Form for Color and photographs taken in strong natural light of dog’s left and right sides in standing position.
+Disqualifying Coat Colors – IDASH Owner Verification Form for Color and photographs taken in strong natural light of dog’s left and right sides in standing position.
 If the dog has excess white markings, those markings must clearly visible – take extra shots if necessary

 Epilepsy (Note: If a brain MRI has been performed the dog will be listed as having “presumptive epilepsy.”
 If no brain MRI has been performed, it will be listed as having “probable epilepsy.”)
 Veterinary Verification Form for Epilepsy

-Exocrine Pancreatic Insufficiency (EPI) – Bloodwork and TLI test results indicating EPI required for listing, clear hereditary cobalamin malabsorbtion DNA test, and Veterinary Verification Form – EPI.
+Exocrine Pancreatic Insufficiency (EPI) – Bloodwork and TLI test results consistent with EPI required for listing, clear hereditary cobalamin malabsorbtion DNA test, and Veterinary Verification Form – EPI.